← Back to trust

 The five-function analysis characterizes the architecture at the contract level.
 The provider network that operates through that architecture exhibits structural properties that reinforce the compound-specificity observation from a distinct empirical angle.
 Four features of the network are analytically relevant.

-Cohort closure.
-The beneficiary set on the Reserves surface exhibits high week-over-week persistence.
+Cohort persistence.
+The beneficiary set on the Reserves surface exhibits high week-over-week persistence across the traced window.
 Across the five traced governance-routed batches, 33 of 57 beneficiary addresses appear through all five batches, while 24 appear in only part of the run.
 The April 2026 cohort overlaps more than 93% with the late-2025 cohort.
 Entry and exit occur through documented add-one/drop-one dynamics: the week 44 transaction adds exactly one address, which is the sole new entrant relative to the week 43 batch and remains present in the April 2026 cohort while one prior address drops out.
-Open-market entry-exit produces different statistical signatures: high turnover, volatile composition, short persistence tails.
-The observed cohort is effectively closed with managed composition.
+A stronger market-structure claim would require a longer window and comparator baseline; the current evidence supports managed cohort maintenance on the traced lane.

 Volume-identity stratification.
 The 60 currently allowlisted beneficiary addresses resolve into distinct formal classes.
 Forty are externally owned accounts; five share one 23-byte tiny runtime; thirteen are proxy-scale contracts; two are full contracts.
 The two full-contract addresses account for about 3,186,589 LINK of traced withdrawn volume, overwhelmingly through the verified RBACTimelock.
 Volume concentrates at the identified-contract lane (two addresses carry the dominant flow); cohort roster spreads across EOA positions (forty addresses carry a smaller share of volume but the larger share of identity-slot count).
 The network is institutionally tiered: formal-contract receivers for dominant volume, EOA receivers for persistent cohort composition.

 Named-core middle-rank position.
 Five of the six non-generic beneficiary titles persist across every traced governance-routed batch from block 23276263 through block 24886158: Northwest Nodes, node.piertwo.eth, matrixedlink.eth, Staking Facilities: Lido Node Operator, and tiingo.eth.
 Within the all-five-batches cohort of 33 addresses, these named-core addresses span ranks 5, 13, 23, 27, and 29 by traced withdrawn volume.
-Named institutional identity colocates not with maximum volume but with persistent middle-rank position.
+Named institutional identity colocates with persistent middle-rank position.
 Volume maxima sit at unlabeled contract-identified addresses; institutional recognition sits at middle-rank addresses with persistent presence.

 Governance-routed selection.
 Cohort maintenance operates through the ManyChainMultiSig → RBACTimelock → Reserves path.
 New beneficiaries enter through explicit addAllowlistedServiceProviders calls immediately preceding their first payout batch; departures occur through silence rather than explicit removal.
-The selection mechanism is not an open market and is not an open application process.
-It is a coordinated internal process operating through the governance-timelock-Reserves sequence.
+The visible mechanism is a coordinated internal process operating through the governance-timelock-Reserves sequence.

 These four features of the provider network admit two distinct interpretations under the Williamson framework.
 A pure-hybrid reading would hold that the cohort structure reflects relational-contracting dynamics within a hybrid architecture: persistent relationships are Williamson’s bilateral-dependency condition at the provider level, and named-core middle-rank position is a reputation-effect outcome consistent with hybrid governance.
-A drift reading would hold that the specific combination of closure, managed selection, and tiered volume-identity stratification (operating through an internal governance path rather than through market or arbitration mechanisms) exhibits the three hierarchy-adjacent properties identified in section 7.1 below: forbearance-style internal dispute resolution (the governance path handles all cohort-management decisions), low-powered incentives (persistent cohort participation decouples individual compensation from individual-contract renegotiation), and adaptation-© coordination (cohort composition adapts through collective governance, not through individual competitive responses).
+A drift reading would hold that the specific combination of persistence, managed selection, and tiered volume-identity stratification (operating through an internal governance path rather than through visible market or arbitration mechanisms) exhibits the three hierarchy-adjacent properties identified in section 7.1 below: forbearance-style internal dispute resolution (the governance path handles observed cohort-management decisions), low-powered incentives (persistent cohort participation may decouple individual compensation from individual-contract renegotiation), and adaptation-© coordination (cohort composition adapts through collective governance rather than individual competitive response on the traced lane).

-The two readings are not incompatible, but the network-structural evidence tilts toward the drift reading because open-hybrid governance typically does not exhibit the closure, managed composition, and tiered volume-identity stratification observed here.
+The two readings are compatible on the current evidence.
+The network-structural evidence gives the drift reading a concrete candidate mechanism, but it does not close the hybrid reading without a longer provider-history reconstruction and comparator baseline.
 Hybrid governance in Williamson’s specification admits bilateral dependency and relational contracting while preserving external substitutability.
-The observed network exhibits effective internal substitutability within the cohort rather than external substitutability against the cohort.
-This is an internal-governance signature.
+The observed network shows internal substitutability within the traced cohort; whether that means weak external substitutability against the cohort remains the next evidentiary burden.

-The network-structural analysis therefore supplies a distinct empirical line of argument for hybrid-to-hierarchy drift.
-The contract-level analysis in sections 6.1 through 6.5 documents the functional compound.
-The network-level analysis in this section documents the operational correlate of that compound at the provider-coordination layer.
-The two converge on the same structural conclusion through independent evidentiary paths.
+The network-structural analysis therefore supplies a distinct empirical line for the hybrid-to-hierarchy drift candidate.
+The contract-level analysis in sections 6.1 through 6.5 reconstructs the functional compound.
+The network-level analysis reconstructs the operational correlate of that compound at the provider-coordination layer.
+The two converge on the same mechanism candidate through separate evidentiary paths.

 7. Compound Asset Specificity and Hybrid-to-Hierarchy Drift

-The five-function analysis in Part 6 documents compound asset specificity at the Chainlink settlement layer.
-This Part develops the theoretical implication: the governance form at the settlement layer drifts from hybrid toward hierarchy without explicit hierarchical redesign.
+The five-function analysis in Part 6 assembles candidate evidence for compound asset specificity at the Chainlink settlement layer.
+This Part develops the theoretical implication: the governance form at the settlement layer may drift from hybrid toward hierarchy without explicit hierarchical redesign.

 7.1.
 The drift mechanism